SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 this line of Swift code is a complete program.
 There is no need to import a standard library for functionality like input/output or string handling.
-The first statement at global scope is used as entry point for the program, so there is no need for a ``main`` function.
+Code written at global scope is used as entry point for the program, so there is no need for a ``main`` function.
 Also notice that there are no semicolons.
-You can use semicolons to separate statements written on a single line, but otherwise there is no need to mark the end of a statement.
+You can use semicolons to separate statements written on a single line, but otherwise there is no need to mark the end of a statement or line.

 The rest of this tour shows examples of how to accomplish a variety of programming tasks in Swift